What is Test Case: Examples With Best Practices

 • Attempt to break the web page by fast clicking.

-Importance of Writing Good Test Cases
+Importance of Writing Effective Test Cases

 • Easy to maintain: Writing a testing case may take time.
 If an application is under test, you may not want to spend time updating them.
 Therefore, a good testing case is important as it can be maintained and repeated.

 • Adaptable: You may not want to update the complete test suite for every new feature to add to the application.
-You should practice writing non-specific testing cases pertinent to application user interface changes.
-It will help to save time and lower errors in testing cases.
+Instead, you should practice writing non-specific testing cases pertinent to application user interface changes.
+This will help you save time and lower errors in testing cases.
+The time saved in writing test cases can be used to identify edge cases to test, which ensures quality software applications and improves end-user experience.

 • Maintain the application's stability: When new features are added to software applications, good testing cases ensure they don’t impact its function.
 Thus, it eliminates the risk of regression error and makes the application stable and reliable for the end-users.